salvo96/BackgroundRemover/README.md

 # BackgroundRemover
-A simple application to remove background from images with people
+A simple application to remove background from images with people (in progress...)